neutrinojs/neutrino/docs/presets/neutrino-preset-airbnb-base/README.md

 The following is a list of rules and their identifiers which can be overridden:

 - `lint`: Lints JS and JSX files from the `src` directory using ESLint.
 Contains a single loader named `eslint`.
+This is inherited from `neutrino-middleware-eslint`.

 ### Simple customization

-By following the [customization guide](/customization/simple.md) and knowing the rule and loader IDs above, you can override and augment the linting configuration directly from package.json. _Note: Using the simple customization approach for linting changes can be verbose._
+By following the [customization guide](/customization/simple.md) and knowing the rule and loader IDs above, you can override and augment the linting configuration directly from package.json. _Note: Using the simple customization approach for linting changes can be quite verbose.
+Consider using advanced configuration below if this bothers you._

 _Example: Turn off semicolons from being required as defined by the Airbnb rules._